microsoft/hi-ml/hi-ml-histopathology/docs/panda_model.md

 ```

 After a few seconds, this may bring up a browser to authenticate you in Azure, and let you access the AzureML
 workspace that you chose by downloading the `config.json` file.
-If you get an error message saying that authencation
+If you get an error message saying that authentication
-failed, "The token is not yet valid (nbf)", please ensure that your
+failed (error message contains "The token is not yet valid (nbf)"), please ensure that your
-system's time is set correctly (on WSL, use `sudo hwclock -s`) and then try again.
+system's time is set correctly and then try again.
+On WSL, you can use `sudo hwclock -s`.

 Upon success, the script will print out: